nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 ## Start

 You are strongly advised to look at the example apps for [discrete JSON documents](https://git.nextgraph.org/NextGraph/expense-tracker-discrete) and [typed graph documents](https://git.nextgraph.org/NextGraph/expense-tracker-graph).
+TODO: You can find apps for Svelte, Vue, and React here where you can find framework and crdt-specific walkthroughs.

 Before using the ORM, initialize NextGraph in your app entry point: